 A very insightful presentation by Lauren Livesey with much to intrigue an audience, not just Brontë devotees but anyone with an interest in literature and storytelling.
 This and the other Brontë events have prompted plans for my own visit to the Parsonage, later this month and for many others to dig out and reread Emily’s stark dangerous psychological drama.

-And then a sharp intake of breath upon presenting Emily’s drawing of a Georgian window, in which I glimpse the faded ghostly image of a hand reaching through the broken pane…
+And then a sharp intake of breath upon seeing the ten year old Emily’s drawing of a Georgian window, in which I glimpse the faded ghostly image of a hand reaching through the broken pane…